mdanyalmalik/panel-trace/README.md

 # Panel Trace

-Panel Trace is a local-first desktop manga/PDF reader with spoiler-aware evidence retrieval.
+Panel Trace is a local-first desktop manga/PDF reader with spoiler-aware retrieval and cited reasoning.

 The app lets you add folders of PDFs, read them one page at a time, index pages with Voyage multimodal embeddings, and ask questions in the reader chat.
-Instead of generating an LLM answer, Panel Trace returns clickable evidence cards from earlier indexed pages only, so the reader can look back without accidentally seeing future content.
+Gemini answers with Markdown and clickable evidence citations while Panel Trace enforces a spoiler boundary around the current reading position.

 ## Current Status

 Panel Trace is an early desktop MVP.
-It currently supports PDF folders and page-level retrieval.
-It does not yet support image folders, CBZ/CBR archives, OCR, panel detection, natural-language answer generation, or a production database.
+It currently supports PDF folders, page-level retrieval, Gemini multimodal reasoning, and clickable evidence citations.
+It does not yet support image folders, CBZ/CBR archives, OCR, panel detection, or a production database.

 ## Features